TJH0409/CW2024/README.md

   - random power-ups like invincible, double fire rate, increase movement speed occasionally drop when killing enemy(deleted, try to implement but causes error that i dont have enough time to fix)

-  - main menu (explain in unexpected problems) * temporary
+  - main menu (explain in unexpected problems)

 ## New Java Classes: